-Apple is going to be taking on the likes of Netflix, Amazon Video and Disney+ in the future, looking to get you to subscribe to its service - but you'll also be able to access Apple TV+ on a wide range of platforms.
+(Pocket-lint) - Apple's TV service - Apple TV+ - offers a range of new and exclusive content to subscribers.
+Apple is taking on the likes of Netflix, Amazon Video and Disney+, looking to get you to subscribe to its service - but you'll also be able to access Apple TV+ on a wide range of platforms.

 Access through Apple devices is easy enough - just head to the Apple TV app on your iPad, iPhone or Mac - but you'll also be able to access it through smart TVs and, importantly, a range of streaming boxes.

-While your TV probably won't offer the app any time soon - unless you have the latest Samsung TV - the best way to get access to Apple's content is going to be via Roku or Amazon's Fire TV Stick where the Apple TV app is available.
+While your TV might not off offer the app - unless you have the latest Samsung TV - the best way to get access to Apple's content is going to be via Roku or Amazon's Fire TV Stick where the Apple TV app is available.

 The cheapest route to Apple TV+

-The cheapest way to get Apple TV+ on your TV is with either the Roku Express or the Amazon Fire TV Stick.
-Both these devices are affordable, but only support up to 1080p streaming and there's no support for HDR.
+The cheapest way to get Apple TV+ on your TV is with either the Roku Express or the new Amazon Fire TV Stick Lite.
+Both these devices are affordable, but only support up to 1080p streaming.

 Alternatively, the Amazon Fire TV Stick plugs straight into your TV giving you access to a wide range of services.
 Naturally it's designed for Amazon's content first, but also supports Netflix, Apple TV and a lot more.